robak86/hardwired/README.md

 If you try to use an unbound definition without providing a value, Hardwired will throw an error at runtime, alerting you that the dependency is missing.

-This is one of the two situations when the library cannot check dependencies correctness at the compile-time:
+This is one of the **three situations** when the library cannot check dependencies correctness at the compile-time:

 - missing value for a unbound definition
 - circular references in the definitions
+- the factory throws an Error

 ### Using with Interfaces